Updated: Jan 12

 Jesus’ mother Mary, was visited by an angel and told that she would give birth to the “Son of the Most High”.
 She asked how this would happen “since [she was] a virgin”.
 Mary was betrothed to be married to a man called Joseph but they had not consummated their relationship as they weren’t yet married.
 Joseph sought to break off the betrothal once he realised that Mary was pregnant but not by him.
 God visited Joseph in a dream to validate Mary’s innocence.

-One of Jesus’ disciples called Judas, betrayed Him to the Jewish leaders who wanted to kill him.
-He was paid 30 pieces of silver for this treachery.
+3. One of Jesus' disciples (Judas) betrayed Jesus to the Jewish leaders so they could kill him.
+The price he was paid for this betrayal was 30 silver coins.

 From this snapshot of the 351 prophecies, the striking similarities are obvious.
 To return to my earlier question: what would count as sufficient evidence that God exists?
 I would propose that this is a solid starting point for belief in God; revelatory knowledge conveyed to mortal human beings who did not know the future.
 This phenomena needs a sufficient explanation: that 351 prophecies written hundreds of years before their fulfilment, all came to fruition in the life of Jesus.
 It seems like God was trying to warn us in advance to expect His coming.
 Indeed, the whole of Creation has been eagerly anticipating this event and History has been working towards it.
 He is “the lamb that was slain from the creation of the world”.